-About our Guest
+About our Guests

-Credits: This episode’s music is Gladiolas by Scott Joplin.
-The conversation was recorded at Ms. Schwartz’s home on a pair of Blue enCORE 200 microphones, feeding into a Zoom H4n recorder.
-The intro and outro were recorded on Blue Yeti USB Microphone.
-Processing was done in Audacity and Garage Band.
-Photo of Ms. Schwartz by me.
+Credits: This episode’s music is Budapest by Blimp by Thomas Dolby.
+All conversations were recorded in a room at the Burlington Marriott on a pair of Blue enCORE 200 mics feeding into a Zoom H4n recorder.
+I recorded the intro and outro on a Blue Yeti into my Mac Mini, at my Ikeahack standing desk.
+File-splitting is done on a Mac Mini using Audacity and all editing and processing was done in Garage Band.
+Photo by me.